Financial Aid Information for Current Students

 Important Financial Aid Information for the 2021-2022 School Year

-- Financial aid for Fall 2020 will be disbursed on August 21st.
+Financial aid for Fall 2021 will be disbursed on August 20th.
 You must be enrolled in Block 1 and have all required documents completed.
-If you are not enrolled in Block 1, your financial aid will be disbursed in Block 2.
+If you are not enrolled in Block 1, your financial aid will be disbursed during your first block of attendance.
+Block 2 disbursement date is September 10th and Block 3 disbursement date is November 33rd.
+Financial Aid for Spring 2022 will be disbursed on January 11th.

-- For students wanting federal financial aid for the fall semester the Financial Aid Office strongly recommends having your 2020-2021 FAFSA filed by before your fall bill is due, August 1st.
+For students wanting federal financial aid for the fall semester, the Financial Aid Office strongly recommends having your 2021-2022 FAFSA filed by before your fall bill is due, August 1st.
+We cannot originate loans after the last day of a semester you are attending.

 Your enrollment status is very important for determining your eligibility for federal financial aid, specifically the Federal Pell Grant and FSEOG (Federal Supplemental Educational Opportunity Grant).
 Pell Grant eligible students will have their eligibility recalculated throughout a payment period (fall-spring-summer) There is an established census date within each block.
 This is the last day to drop a class with no notation.
 If you add classes, drop classes or withdrawal during the semester, check with the Financial Aid Office to see if it will impact your federal aid or institutional financial aid.
 Review the HC Academic Calendar for important dates within each block.

-- Students must be enrolled full time in order to receive Hastings College scholarships.
+Students must be enrolled full time in order to receive Hastings College scholarships.
 If you have applied for graduation AND in your final semester, you can qualify for a pro-rated amount in an HC scholarship.
-Please contact the Financial Aid Office if you are part time and graduating in December 2020.
+Please contact the Financial Aid Office if you are part time and graduating in the current semester.

 The Financial Aid Office has a limited amount of funds available to revise college-sponsored aid for students due to the loss of talent-based or departmental scholarships.
 Replacement funds form »